Updated September 24, 2020

 No. Tenants are legally obligated to pay rent as usual.
 However they cannot be evicted for nonpayment during the moratorium period.
 Tenants will have a six-month grace period to pay back their rent owed after the moratorium is lifted.

-Beginning October 1, 2020, landlords may provide tenants with written notice of their outstanding back rent.
+Once the moratorium is lifted, landlords may provide tenants with written notice of their outstanding back rent.
 The notice may require the tenant to either (1) pay their back rent or (2) notify the landlord that they intend to utilize the repayment grace period.
+Tenants will have 14 days to respond to the landlord’s request.
 If the tenant fails to notify their landlord that they intend to utilize the repayment grace period, they may have to pay their landlord an amount equal to half of their monthly rent.
+However, a tenant may not be evicted for failing to respond to landlord’s request.
 Landlords and their residential tenants may enter into payment plans so long as both parties are willing.
 But there is no legal requirement that tenants enter into a payment plan.

 How will residential tenants be able to ensure they will not be evicted because of COVID-19?

 The protections of the statewide moratorium apply automatically.
 However, tenants may wish to discuss the potential of a voluntary payment plan with their landlord.